This is the main link page to all Sterry Family trees so far developed.

 Researchers: Lynn Mummery (England), John Mummery (England), Peter Sterry (England), David Eric Sterry (England).
 Other family information also supplied by Tony Sterry from Essex, England and Richard Ball, England.

-DNA evidence indicates a very probable connection between both Southwold lines and the much older Lowestoft Suffolk Sterry line.
-Documentary evidence indicates that James Sterry born abt 1719 at Lowestoft, the son of John Sterry and Mary Baldry on the Lowestoft line is a probable match to James Sterry who married Elizabeth Cobourne in 1760 at Southwold on the Southwold Sterry line.
-Also that John Sterry born abt 1756 at Lowestoft, the son of William Sterry and Elizabeth Mayes on the Lowestoft line is probably the same John Sterry who married Mary Strange at Southwold in 1796.
+DNA evidence indicates a connection between the two Southwold lines [descended from James Sterry and Elizabeth Cobourne and John Sterry and Mary Strange] and the much older Lowestoft Suffolk Sterry line.
+Documentary evidence indicates that James Sterry born abt 1719 at Lowestoft, the son of John Sterry and Mary Baldry on the Lowestoft line is a probable match to James Sterry who married Elizabeth Cobourne in 1760 at Southwold; and that John Sterry born abt 1756 at Lowestoft, the son of William Sterry and Elizabeth Mayes on the Lowestoft line is probably the same John Sterry who married Mary Strange at Southwold in 1796.

 Ipswich, Suffolk, UK